Select Page

 International students make up more than a quarter of Harvard’s community, and many arrive searching for a sense of belonging.
-To help create that connection, Thomas Roland Elliott, Programs and Administrative Coordinator at the Mittal Institute, is launching “International Tea”—a new gathering designed to bring students together and foster community.
-The first tea will be held on October 22nd and is open to invited Graduate Students and Fellows from regional centers.
-We spoke with Thomas about how this initiative came to life and what he hopes it will offer.
+To help create that connection, Thomas Roland Elliott, Programs and Administrative Coordinator at the Mittal Institute, launched the “International Tea”—a new gathering designed to bring students together and foster community.
+The first tea was held October 22 and was open to invited Graduate Students and Fellows from regional centers.
+We spoke with Thomas about how this initiative came to life and what the first event entailed.

 Thomas Roland Elliott